Matilda the Musical: US national tour (2015–17)

 On 1 June 2013, Tim Minchin announced during an interview that the show was preparing for a US national tour.
 Minchin said, "We just got it up in New York, there's a touring version that is meant to be going on in America...".
 Once again produced by the Royal Shakespeare Company and The Dodgers, the tour began technical rehearsals and performances in May 2015 at the Shubert Theatre in New Haven, Connecticut, before its official launch on 7 June at the Ahmanson Theatre in Los Angeles, California.
 Announced stops included the SHN Orpheum Theatre in San Francisco, California, the 5th Avenue Theatre in Seattle, Washington, the AT&T Performing Arts Center in Dallas, Texas, the Kennedy Center Opera House in Washington, D.C., and the Straz Center for the Performing Arts in Tampa, Florida.
 The cast was announced on 21 April 2015.
 Three girls would alternate in the lead role: Mia Sinclair Jenness, Gabby Gutierrez, and Mabel Tyler.
 Gutierrez and Tyler made their tour debuts; Jenness had appeared in the original Broadway cast and 25th anniversary tour of Les Misérables.
 Other principal cast members included Jennifer Blood as Miss Honey, Bryce Ryness as Miss Trunchbull, and Quinn Mattfeld and Cassie Silva as Mr and Mrs Wormwood.

 The national tour of Matilda had its first official performance on 7 June 2015 at the Ahmanson Theatre in Los Angeles, California.
 Mia Sinclair Jenness played the title role.
-The US national tour took its final bow on 25 June 2017 at the Chapman Music Hall in Tulsa, Oklahoma.
+The US national tour ended on 25 June 2017 at the Chapman Music Hall in Tulsa, Oklahoma.